yang-guangliang/lian/README.md

-## Next-Generation Program Analysis Framework: Lian
+## Lian: Next-Generation Program Analysis Framework

-"Lian"is a next-generation program analysis framework.
+"Lian" is a next-generation program analysis framework.
 Lian applies the "all-in-one" design philosophy, converting languages into General Intermediate Representation (GIR) for unified semantic analysis and security detection.
-By simply adapting a lightweight frontend for a language, one can quickly achieve deep code analysis.
+By simply adapting a lightweight frontend for a language (~1,600 lines of code), one can achieve deep code analysis.

 The Lian framework consists of three core modules: